RodgerOliver/guides/vim.md

   - `hhtp:localhost/?XDEBUG_SESSION_START=1` also works.
 - Xdebug client is the application (server).
 - Xdebug server is the IDE (Vim).

+### Fugitive

+#### Merge Conflict
+- Open the file with conflict in vim.
+- `:Gvdiffsplit!` for a 3-way-merge.
+- Stay on the middle buffer that is the file with conflict.
+- The left buffer is the HEAD, the target of the merge, the target branch.
+- The right buffer is the branch that is comming, the merge branch.
+- `:diffget //2` get changes of the target branch.
+- `:diffget //3` get changes of the merge branch.

 ## Plugin's Features